 Benchmarks for JPEG2000 encoders on CPU and GPU

-Below we provide the benchmarks for Fastvideo JPEG2000 Encoder in comparison with other available open source and proprietary J2K encoding solutions.
+Benchmarks JPEG2000 Encoders are important to see the difference between CPU-based and GPU-based codecs.
+Here we present a comparison for available open source and proprietary J2K encoding solutions.
 Some of them are CPU-only, while the others use GPU to accelerate JPEG2000 computations.

 Approaches for JPEG2000 performance measurements

 There are two standard approaches to performance measurements of JPEG2000 codecs, which utilize GPU.
 They correspond to the two most common use cases for J2K encoders and decoders.

 1. Single image mode consists in processing of single image and could be called "latency-oriented" or "low latency" approach.
 In that case the time interval (latency) between availability of original image in RAM and availability of the processed image in RAM is measured.
 It means that software cannot expect that any additional images will be processed at the same time and therefore cannot take advantage of multiple image encoding or decoding.
 Overlapping of current image processing with other activities is undesirable because it would increase total latency.
 We need single image mode almost in all camera applications.
 You can get more info from our Image & Video Processing SDK.